JTdevelop/FastTime/README.md

 ## Deep Dive Coding Java Android __Salesforce__ Cohort 4

 ### Aims and Motivations
-     What I wanted to accomplish with Fast Time is to buid an application that would use simple classes and methods written in Java to be run on Android.
+     What I wanted to accomplish with Fast Time is to buid an application that would use some simple classes and methods written in Java to run an app on Android.
 This would allow me to learn a lot of basic skills for Java and Android development.

 #### Why choose FastTime?